Main Menu

 IPS Research/Quality Improvement Project (QIP) Grants

-The IPS Research and Development (R&D) Committee offers Research/Quality Improvement Project (QIP) Grants to support innovative work in infection prevention and control (IPC).
+The IPS Quality Improvement Project (QIP) & Research Grants support members to deliver high-quality, practice-based projects that improve infection prevention and control (IPC).

 What kinds of projects are funded?